 The 14-week Certificate Program in Culinary Arts, MET ML 700 (8 credits).
 For students without previous culinary training, this program offers hands-on kitchen experience covering the classical French foundations of cooking as well as various ethnic and regional cuisines, bread and pastry, production cooking, sanitation, and other gastronomic topics.

 MET ML 698 Culinary Arts Cooking (4 credits) and MET ML 699 Culinary Arts Baking (4 credits).
-These classes are offered over Summer Term and are run in the evening.

 The Cheese Studies Certificate Program, MET ML 651 (2 credits).
 This program is offered evenings through our Seminars in Food & Wine.

 The Wine Studies Certificate Programs include four levels of study: MET ML 651 (2 credits), MET ML 652 (4 credits), MET ML 653 (4 credits), MET ML 654 (4 credits).

 For more information about these courses, or to register, please contact the office of Programs in Food and Wine at email@example.com or 617-353-9852, and indicate that you are a Gastronomy student.